 This easy, no-cook puree is an excellent source of vitamin C and fibre.
-Serve papaya puree by itself or mix with a range of other purees.
+Serve Papaya Puree by itself or mix it with a range of other purees.

 You can use both red papaya or yellow papaw to make this puree.